Skip to main content

 • Volunteer: Most professors involved in research are willing to take on student volunteers.
 This method allows you the most flexibility in how much time you can dedicate.

-• Credit in your major: Many disciplines allow students to receive elective credit for undergraduate research.
+• Take a research credit: Many disciplines allow students to receive elective credit for undergraduate research.

-• Work for payment: Some professors have money available to hire student workers.
+• Seek student employment: Some professors have funding that allows them to hire student workers.

 Upcoming events: